 The essence of today is the Trem River.
-After a relaxed 11KMS riding away from Ca Mau we reach this fascinating river and for the next sixty kilometres we follow the narrow riverside lanes that gives us a unique glimpse at the communities that live both on the shore and on the river.
-Like so much of our route through the Mekong Delta the only forms of transport connecting these communities with the outside world are supported by feet, 2 wheels or water.
+After a relaxed 11KMS riding away from Ca Mau, we reach this fascinating river and for the next sixty kilometres we follow the narrow riverside lanes that give us a unique glimpse at the communities that live both on the shore and on the river.
+Like so much of our route through the Mekong Delta, the only forms of transport connecting these communities with the outside world are supported by feet, 2 wheels or water.
 Larger than many of the waterways we have followed the Trem River carries more and larger vessels, but being much smaller than the mighty rivers we crossed earlier in our tour nothing is so far away that we cannot fully appreciate how life is lived along this river; a fascinating day.

 Day 8: Rach Gia - Rest Day

 Nestled between two rivers and the sea the neighbourhood in which we spend our rest day is a quiet and prosperous area in which to relax.
-Whether you spend you day reading in the hotel, strolling the streets or relaxing in a riverside café a day in Rach Gia is a pleasant way to recharge your battery ready for the journey ahead.
+Whether you spend your day reading in the hotel, strolling the streets or relaxing in a riverside café a day in Rach Gia is a pleasant way to recharge your battery ready for the journey ahead.